 Squirrels can be a joy to see in their natural habitat, scampering up trees and gathering acorns.
 Sometimes, though, squirrel populations can suddenly be too prevalent around your home and the small critters can even get into your home.
 Squirrels are generally considered a pest animal and can be trapped, removed and relocated — but we don't encourage homeowners to do this work.
-Call Wildlife X Team® at (855) WILDLIFE today to address any and all squirrel problems.
+Call Wildlife X Team® at (817) 431-3007 today to address any and all squirrel problems.

 Common Squirrel Complaints